 A19) Fraudulent motor insurance policies are sold by illegal insurance advisers, commonly known as ghost brokers.
 They are sold in two ways:-

 - Genuine policies are bought from legitimate insurance companies using false information and then doctored before being sold on to customers

 - Fake policy documents bearing the logo of legitimate insurance companies are created and sold on to customers

-To avoid being sold a fraudulent policy, check that your insurance adviser is on the Financial Services Register before you buy a policy from them.
-Also, beware insurance policies sold via social networking websites, pubs, clubs and bars, newsagents and motor repair shops.
+To avoid being sold a fraudulent policy, beware insurance policies sold via social networking websites, pubs, clubs and bars, newsagents and motor repair shops.